nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 The following diagram illustrates the logic of the command being run.
 ![CommandSimilarNames](images/CommandSimilarNames.png)

-As you can see, the first command results in the `EditCommand` being saved as `lastCommand`.
-The user is informed that there are multiple clients with name `John` and is prompted to input an index.
+From the diagram, after the first command is executed, the user is informed that there are multiple clients with name `John` and is prompted to input an index.
 After inputting "1", the function `setIndex` of `EditCommand` is called to specify the client to edit.
 The `EditCommand` is then executed normally.

 This gives convenience to our users as they would not have to type the full name of the client they want to perform an action on.
+Also, when asking the user for multiple inputs, we need a way to keep track of what the user requested beforehand, so they would not need to type it again.
-The addition of `lastCommand` also means that the user does not have to type in the command multiple times.
+The addition of `lastCommand` means that the user does not have to type in the command multiple times.
-This is possible due the `lastCommand` variable that we added to store the last command that the user requested.
-This will be useful to us when we are asking the user to perform an action with multiple inputs.

 #### Design considerations: